anycable/docs.anycable.io/docs/misc/action_cable_protocol.md

 ### Handshake extensions

-During the handshake, the server MAY send a unique _session id_ alongs with the welcome message:
+During the handshake, the server MAY send a unique _session id_ along with the welcome message:

 ```js
 {